tyronwyt/Hugo-portfolio/content/resume/index.md

 - Work with marketers and clients to design print advertisements for publishing in a monthly magazine.
 - Monthly magazine layout design and proof.
 Liaise with printers to schedule print and distribution.
-- Design, develop and maintain client WordPress websites as well as companies website.
+- Design, develop and maintain client WordPress websites as well as company websites.
 - Design all marketing material and signage and assist managing all marketing as hosts of an annual lifestyle conference.